Augustin Daly: Biography

 Augustin Daly was born in Plymouth, North Carolina to Captain Denis Daly, sea-captain and ship owner, and Elizabeth, daughter of Lieutenant John Duffy of the British Army.
 He was educated in Norfolk, Virginia, and in the public schools of New York City.
 His mother, early left a widow, brought her two boys to New York City, where they soon became frequent attendants at the theaters and were members of amateur groups under such names as the "Burton Association" or the "Murdoch Association" were the precursors of the Little Theatre Movement.

 He was a dramatic critic for several New York papers from 1859, and he adapted or wrote a number of plays, Under the Gaslight (1867) being his first success.
 In 1869 he became the manager of the Fifth Avenue Theatre on 24th St. and in 1873 the Fifth Avenue Theatre on 28th.
+He had a major success at the latter theatre with his 1875 play The Big Bonanza.
 In 1879 he rebuilt and opened Daly's Theatre on Broadway and 30th Street in New York, and, in 1893, Daly's Theatre in London.